Mayra Verónica: Pageants and modeling

 Verónica continued school, and after joining a local beauty pageant and becoming Ms. Miami, the photographer who covered the event was captivated by Mayra's photos, and invited her to his studio for free sessions.
 Thus, Mayra obtained her first modeling book and signed with a local agent in Miami.
 The agent sent her to an audition for a local TV entertainment news show "Miami Hoy" (at the time Mayra was at Florida International University majoring in psychology and theater).
 She did not know much about being a reporter but determined she could act like one.

 She began as a correspondent but was promoted to celebrity hostess for Miami Hoy where she was seen writing, producing and editing her own segments as she interviewed a roster of celebrities, ranging from Donald Trump, Oscar de la Renta, Hugh Hefner, Marc Anthony and Dennis Rodman.
 Throughout, Verónica traveled to New York to continue acting training at the Lee Strasberg Institute to fine-tune her craft, until the station (owned by Media One) was bought by AT&T Corporation and subsequently closed.

 After graduating from Florida International University with a major in psychology and a minor in business and theater, she turned to acting full time and moved to New York City to graduate from the famed Lee Strasberg Theatre and Film Institute.
-Mayra went on to star in feature roles in PBS productions and films such as Tumbe, The Suitor and Pledge This.
+Mayra went on to star in feature roles in PBS productions and films such as Tumbe, The Suitor and National Lampoon's Pledge This!.

-Verónica landed a made-for-TV movie called The Suitor and did commercial campaigns for Nike, L'Oréal, and Coca-Cola.
-Univision announced a new show hosted by Don Francisco.
-They wanted Verónica to be their model and co-host but with one catch.
-Due to her ample curves, her last appearance on screen for the day would entail her backside presented before turning around to face the camera, to which she gladly agreed.
-Once the show aired, the model with the great backside became the talk of Latinos everywhere, so much so, the American press became interested.
+Verónica landed a made-for-TV movie called The Suitor and did commercial campaigns for Nike, L'Oréal and Coca-Cola.
+Univision announced a new show hosted by Don Francisco with Verónica cast as the model and co-host.
+Known for her ample curves, she consented to having her last daily appearance focused on her backside before turning around to face the camera.
+Once the show aired, her signature feature became the talk of Latinos everywhere, so much so, the American press became interested.